nordic-institute/X-Road/doc/Manuals/ig-ss_x-road_v6_security_server_installation_guide.md

 GRANT opmonitor to <superuser>;
 GRANT TEMPORARY,CONNECT ON DATABASE "op-monitor" TO opmonitor;
 GRANT USAGE ON SCHEMA public to opmonitor;
+GRANT USAGE ON SCHEMA opmonitor TO opmonitor;
+GRANT SELECT,UPDATE,INSERT,DELETE ON ALL TABLES IN SCHEMA opmonitor TO opmonitor;
+GRANT SELECT,UPDATE ON ALL SEQUENCES IN SCHEMA opmonitor TO opmonitor;
+GRANT EXECUTE ON ALL FUNCTIONS IN SCHEMA opmonitor to opmonitor;
 ```

 Lastly, customize the database connection properties to match the values used when creating the database.